JonasOuellet/jonasouellet.github.io/_posts/2024-9-8-setup-arduino-rust-on-wsl.md

                 ]
             }
         ```
-    e. restart the terminal and notice the new font.
+    5. restart the terminal and notice the new font.
 4. Install [usbipd-win](https://learn.microsoft.com/en-us/windows/wsl/connect-usb).
-    a.
-Connect the arduino to the pc.
+    1. Connect the arduino to the pc.
-    b. list the usb device with `usbipd list`
+    2. list the usb device with `usbipd list`
-    c. share arduino bus with wsl `usbipd bind --busid <busid>`  **You only need to share it once**
+    3. share arduino bus with wsl `usbipd bind --busid <busid>`  **You only need to share it once**
-    d.
-Open wsl and run this command to attach it `usbipd attach --wsl --busid <busid>`
+    4. Open wsl and run this command to attach it `usbipd attach --wsl --busid <busid>`
-    e. you should now see the arduino if you list the usb device in wsl with `lsusb`
+    5. you should now see the arduino if you list the usb device in wsl with `lsusb`

 You can also create a shortcut to be able to launch a new windows terminal directly with the **Ubuntu** profile.
 To do that simply navigate to `C:\Users\{username}\AppData\Roaming\Microsoft\Windows\Start Menu\Programs`, right click, new and shortcut.
 Use `wt.exe` as target and add `-p Ubuntu` to start the ubuntu wsl profile.
 So the resulting shortcut target should be `wt.exe -p Ubuntu`.
 Note that you might need to use the full path to `wt.exe`.
 To get the full path you can simply run `where wt` in a windows terminal.